Skip to content

 Retinal

-1. Not the top effective retinoids because of their serious stability issues hence not even easy to find it in products.
+1. Retinal is not very effective, because of its serious stability issues hence the ingredient is not even easy to find in products.

-2. They just have slightly more efficacy than Retinol.
+2. It just has slightly more efficacy than retinol.

 3. Recommended Percentage – 0.1-1%